alinaqi/gpt-newspaper-podcast/README.md

 ## 🌟 Features

 - **Personalized Content**: Get news that aligns with your interests and preferences.
+- **Advanced Search**: Utilizes Perplexity AI's state-of-the-art search capabilities for comprehensive and up-to-date news gathering.
-- **Diverse Sources**: Aggregates content from a wide range of reputable news sources.
+- **Diverse Sources**: Aggregates content from a wide range of reputable news sources, including recent social media discussions.
 - **Engaging Design**: Enjoy a visually appealing layout and design.
 - **Quality Assurance**: Rigorous editing ensures reliable and accurate news reporting.
 - **User-Friendly Interface**: Easy-to-use platform for setting preferences and receiving your newspaper.